kyverno/website/content/en/docs/introduction/_index.md

 Kyverno (Greek for "govern") is a cloud native policy engine.
 It was originally built for Kubernetes and now can also be used outside of Kubernetes clusters as a unified policy language.

-Kyverno allows platform engineers to automate security, complianace, and best practices validation and deliver secure self-service to application teams.
+Kyverno allows platform engineers to automate security, compliance, and best practices validation and deliver secure self-service to application teams.

 Some of its many features include: